muzahidai/Install-Cuda-on-Ubuntu/README.md

 Install CUDA on Ubuntu Dell G7 RTX 2070

-1. Install driver on software update (Driver Version: 470.182.03 checked for cuda10.0) Check which drivers are available for this device.
+1. Install driver on software update (Driver Version: 510) Check which drivers are available for this device.

-You can see list available drivers
+or, You can see list available drivers
 ```
 ubuntu-drivers devices
 ```

 ```
-sudo apt install nvidia-34*
+sudo apt install nvidia-510*
 ```
  or
 ```
 sudo ubuntu-drivers autoinstall
 ```
-or, Install driver GUI ..> setup-> additional drivers
+or, Install driver from GUI ..> Software Updater->Setting-> Additional drivers-> Seelct nvidia driver 510

-Then check if the driver is installed correctly.
+Then check if the driver is installed correctly using following command.
 It will open a window to show drivers and GPU memories

 ```